All performances of Once are SOLD OUT!

 October 3 – 27, 2019

 Fall in love with the story of an Irish musician and a Czech immigrant who connect over their shared passion for music on the streets of Dublin.
 Over the course of one fateful week, an unexpected friendship and collaboration quickly evolves into a powerful but complicated romance, accentuated by the inviting, emotional score that earned an Academy Award, Grammy Award, Olivier Award, and a Tony Award.
-Featuring all of the original songs from the critically acclaimed film, including the Oscar-winning ‘Falling Slowly,’ this achingly beautiful, joyously uplifting show strikes an unforgettable chord in audiences and speaks to the power of music to connect us all.
+Featuring original songs from the critically acclaimed film, including the Oscar-winning ‘Falling Slowly,’ this achingly beautiful, joyously uplifting show strikes an unforgettable chord in audiences and speaks to the power of music to connect us all.

 Audience discretion is advised.
+2019 Content Advisories

-Directed by ISAAC LAMB
+Directed and Choreographed by ISAAC LAMB

 Book by ENDA WALSH • Music and Lyrics by GLEN HANSARD & MARKÉTA IRGLOVÁ